patriklabs/nerf-research/readme.md

     -v=/path/to/database/:/database:rw

-Update the dataset path in the config file to point to the reconstruction

-    dataset_path: /database/path/to/data/dense

-Launch nerf task for training and nerf vis task for an 3d mesh export
+Update add or update a config file in the config folder and then launch the nerf task for training and the nerf vis task for a 3d mesh export